alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 Input set: A colleciton of English sentences.
 Output set: A translation of each sentence into Spanish.
 Algorithm: Something from natural language processing.
-Nowadays, that means a big recurrent neural net or LSTM.
+Nowadays, that means some kind of recurrent neural net.
 Function learned: $$f(ENGLISH SENTENCE) = TRANSLATION$$

 Say we're a site that hosts a lot of pictures (like Facebook), and we